Kitchen

 Now that you know some possible causes for your clog, let’s dig into the remedies!
 These remedies include household cleaning products, baking items, tools, and chemical cleaners.

-Hot Tap Water
+1. Hot Tap Water

 To get started, it’s always best to opt for the path of least resistance, which is hot water or boiling water.
 If you only have a slow drain, your clog is likely caused by stubborn food particles stuck in your drain.
 There’s a good chance that a gallon or so of boiling water dumped straight into the drain could wash your problems away.
-However, if this doesn’t work, you should continue down this list to the next option.
+If this doesn’t work, you should continue down this list to the next option.

-Toilet Plunger
+2. Toilet Plunger

 Although it may seem nasty or counter-intuitive, a toilet plunger will work on your kitchen sink the same way on a toilet.
 Plungers are especially useful if you have standing water in your sink and can’t pour chemical drain openers or cleaners into it.

-Baking Soda
+3. Baking Soda

 Many of the options on this list consist of things you probably already have in your home.
-Baking soda is a dynamic, natural product that you can use for various things outside of baking.
-One of them just happens to be unclogging your kitchen sink.
+Baking soda is a dynamic, natural product you can use for various things outside of baking.
+One of them happens to be unclogging your kitchen sink.

-To use baking soda, you should start by ensuring that you don’t have a complete clog, which gets indicated by standing water in your kitchen sink.
+To use baking soda, you should start by ensuring that you don’t have a complete clog, indicated by standing water in your kitchen sink.
 While baking soda is powerful, it won’t be able to fight its way through standing or stagnant water.

-Start by mixing one cup of baking soda with a cup of warm water.
-Next, pour the concoction directly into the sink drain and give it roughly 15 to 20 minutes to sizzle and do its work.
 You can optionally cover the top of the drain to keep fresh air out, but this is optional.
 You can try this method several times because it could take more than once for stubborn clogs.

-A Cup of Vinegar
+4. A Cup of Vinegar

-Sodium Hydroxide
+5. Sodium Hydroxide

-Drano Max Gel Clog Remover
+6. Drano Max Gel Clog Remover

-However, if natural products aren’t fixing your clogged sink drain, it’s time to move on to chemical and commercial drain cleaners.
+If natural products aren’t fixing your clogged sink drain, it’s time to move on to chemical and commercial drain cleaners.

-Alkaline Chemicals
+7. Alkaline Chemicals

 Green Gobbler Liquid Hair Drain Clog Remover, For Toilets, Sinks, Tubs - Septic Safe, 2 Pack